NatashaBishop/barter.monster/README.md

 The content part is developed on WordPress, with articles in place for the SEO and waiting list page with google form embeded.

 At later stage:
-Shift the application to the main domain
+1] shift the application to the main domain
-Convert WordPress blog into application pages with ability to post articles by our users.
+2] convert WordPress blog into application pages with ability to post articles by our users.